 - Good corrosion resistance to moderate acids & sea-water

 - Usable temperature limit of 1000°F

 - AL6XN chemistry & specifications

 - Lap joint flange features and benefits

 Originally developed to combat sea water corrosion, AL6XN has expanded its role as being good mid-range corrosion resistant alloy.
-AL-6XN lap joint flanges are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
+AL6XN lap joint flanges are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
+Also considered a 6Moly alloy, AL6XN flanges are similar in chemistry to SMO 254 and Alloy 926.
 With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it delivers better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.

 • Moderate general corrosion resistance